abhishekisadeveloper/DIFOOCH-Website/difooch-web/README.md

 - For data and global components we are using name export, and for components we are using default export.
 - Static content is stored in src/data/StaticContent folder.
 - UI components are stored in src/components/UI folder.
-- Assets are stored in Public folder.
+- Assets are stored in Public and src/assets folder.